Claude Code Alternatives

 1. Install the Continue plugin in VS Code or JetBrains.

-2. Configure your LLM provider (Anthropic API, OpenAI, Bedrock, etc.).
+2. Configure your LLM provider (Anthropic API, OpenAI, Bedrock, Ollama, etc.).

-3. Import or write your assistant configuration (Continue Hub has examples).
+3. Import or write your assistant configuration; Continue Hub has community examples.

-Not for: Continue is the wrong fit for teams wanting zero-config managed UX out of the box; Cursor or Claude Code fit that better.
+Not for: Skip Continue if you want zero-config managed UX out of the box; Cursor or Claude Code fit that better.

 #4